-Falkon contains all common functions that available and required by the browser to give a productive environment to users.
-It features bookmarks, history, tab browsing, blocking ads with a built-in AdBlock plugin.
+Falkon contains all common functions that are available and required by the browser to give a productive environment to users.
+It features bookmarks, history, tab browsing, and blocking ads with a built-in AdBlock plugin.

 Falkon light browser is available for Windows and Linux both.
 Test Score Acid3 –100/100 and HTML5- 497/550

-Otter Browser another free & open-source lightweight browser available for Linux, Windows and MacOS.
+Otter Browser is another free & open-source lightweight browser available for Linux, Windows, and macOS.
 This cross-platform uses the Qt framework.

 Like Falkon, the Otter browser also uses Qt WebEngine, a wrapper around the Chromium browser core.
-It features, Passwords manager, Addon manager, Content blocking, Spells checking, Customisable GUI, URL completion, Speed dial, Bookmarks and various related features, Mouse gestures and User style sheets.
+It features, a Passwords manager, Addon manager, Content blocking, Spells checking, Customisable GUI, URL completion, Speed dial, Bookmarks, and various related features, Mouse gestures, and User style sheets.

 GNOME Web (formally Epiphany)